-I recently went on a 3 day shore line hiking and camping trip.
-I got some advice from fellow friends and campers, but I was surprised that they all mostly centered on this one particular tent.
-Together, they rated this tent the best pop up tent for the beach.
+I recently went on a three-day shoreline hiking and camping trip.
+I got some advice from fellow friends and campers, but I was surprised that they all mostly centered on this particular tent.
+Together, they rated this tent as the best pop up tent for the beach.

 Best Pop Up Tent for the Beach

 Let’s take a look at the features of OurdoorMaster pop up tent for the beach.

 The OutdoorMaster pop up beach tent is a glacier aqua blue and storm cloud gray pop-up style tent.
 It boasts a pop-up, no-assembly design for changing clothes, storing chilled items, sun, rain, wind, and other inclement weather situation.
 Its fabric is UV SPF 50+ protected.